PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 # GPU Tools

-This page presents common tools and utilities to aid in using GPUs.
+This page presents common tools and utilities for GPU computing.

 # nvidia-smi